Canon 450D vs Olympus TG-5

 It is notable that the 450D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
+Both the 450D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 450D was replaced by the Canon 500D, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon 450D and the Olympus TG-5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.